 But don’t automatically opt for the cheapest quote, as you need to make sure you’re getting the right service for your needs.

 Choose the right survey

-Once you’ve got your offer accepted, it’s vital to get a survey - there are essentially three types to choose from.
+Once your offer is accepted, it’s vital to get a survey - there are essentially three types to choose from.

-The former is more detailed than the basic home condition survey, and will pick up concerns such as damp and subsidence - it will usually cost around £500.
+The homebuyer survey will pick up concerns such as damp and subsidence - it will usually cost around £500.

-The full structural survey is the most expensive, and can cost around £1,000, but is generally only required on large properties that need renovation.
+The full structural survey can cost around £1,000 and is generally only required on large properties that need renovation.